phosphore/whatsapp-blue/README.md

 ![](http://lorenzostella.it/git/icon-50.png) Whatsapp Blue
 =============

 This project is in its early development stage.
-Come back later! :squirrel:
+Come back later!

 New here and want to contribute?
 Take a moment to read the [wiki](https://github.com/phosphore/whatsapp-blue/wiki)!

+* * *

 Disclaimer